superstreamlabs/memphis/README.md

 Memphis{dev} is an open-source project.<br>
 We are committed to a fully transparent development process and appreciate highly any contributions.<br>
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - <br>we would love to have you as part of the Memphis{dev} community.
+Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the Memphis{dev} community.

 Please refer to our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./code_of_conduct.md).